rananna/back-to-the-future-timecircuits/readme.md

 #### How It Works

-The MQTT functionality is designed to be flexible, allowing you to configure both a central MQTT broker and specific topics for individual data points.

 **1. Global Broker Configuration**
-First, you set up the connection to your MQTT broker once, and all MQTT-based data points will use this same connection.

 * **UI Location:** In the "Data Link" tab, you'll find a "Global MQTT Broker Settings" section.
-* **Fields:**
-    * **MQTT Broker Address:** The IP address or hostname of your MQTT broker (e.g., `192.168.1.100` or `broker.emqx.io`).
+* **Fields:** Set the IP address or hostname of your MQTT broker, along with the port and any required credentials.
-    * **MQTT Port:** The port for the broker, which is typically `1883` for unencrypted connections.
-    * **MQTT Username (optional):** If your broker requires authentication.
-    * **MQTT Password (optional):** The password for the specified username.

 When you save your settings, the ESP32 will use these credentials to establish a persistent connection to your broker.

 **2. Configuring a Data Point for MQTT**
-Once the global broker is set up, you can configure any of the five available data points to listen for messages on a specific MQTT topic.

-* **Data Source Selection:** For each data point, there is a "Data Source" dropdown menu.
-Select **"MQTT Broker"**.
+* **Data Source Selection:** For any data point, change the "Data Source" dropdown to **"MQTT Broker"**.
-* **MQTT Topic:** When you select "MQTT Broker", the UI will reveal a new field labeled **"MQTT Topic"**.
-Here, you enter the exact MQTT topic you want the clock to subscribe to (e.g., `/home/livingroom/temperature`).
+* **MQTT Topic:** Enter the exact MQTT topic you want the clock to subscribe to (e.g., `/home/livingroom/temperature`).

 **3. How the Data Is Handled**
 The system can handle two types of MQTT payloads automatically:

-1.  **JSON Payload (Structured Data):** If the message received on the topic is a JSON object, you can use the familiar `MONTH`, `DAY`, `YEAR`, and `TIME` path fields to extract specific values, just like with a Web API.
+1.  **JSON Payload (Structured Data):** If the message is a JSON object (e.g., `{"temp": 72, "humidity": 45}`), you can use the path fields (`monthPath`, `dayPath`, etc.) to extract specific values, just like with a Web API.
-    * **Example:** If your MQTT topic `home/weather` publishes the payload `{"temp": 72, "humidity": 45}`, you could set the `TIME` path to `temp` to display "72".

-2.  **Plain Text Payload (Simple Data):** If the payload is **not** a valid JSON object, the system automatically treats the entire message as the value for the `TIME` display field.
-The `MONTH`, `DAY`, and `YEAR` fields will be left blank.
+2.  **Plain Text Payload (Simple Data):** If the payload is just text (e.g., `ONLINE`), the system automatically treats the entire message as the value for the `TIME` display field.
-    * **Example:** If your MQTT topic `home/status` simply publishes the text `ONLINE`, the `TIME` display will show "ONLINE".

-This dual-handling makes the feature very versatile, as it can work with complex data from sensors or simple status updates from other smart home devices without requiring any changes to the clock's code.

 ---

 ### 💡 New!
 Scrolling Text Display Mode

 In addition to the standard "Four Column" data display, each Data Link point can be configured to use a **Scrolling Text** mode.
-This is perfect for displaying longer pieces of information like news headlines, song titles, or custom messages that wouldn't fit in the normal layout.
+This is perfect for displaying longer pieces of information like news headlines, song titles, or custom messages.

 #### How to Configure It

 1.  **Navigate to the "Data Link" Tab**: Find the Data Point you want to configure.
-2.  **Select Display Mode**: You will see a new **"Display Mode"** dropdown menu.
-Change this from "Four Column Data" to "**Scrolling Text**".
+2.  **Select Display Mode**: Change the **"Display Mode"** dropdown to "**Scrolling Text**".
 3.  **Enter Your Text**: A new "Scrolling Text" input field will appear.
-You can enter your text directly here, or use the **API Wizard** to map a JSON path to this field to fetch dynamic text from a URL.
+You can enter static text directly, or use the **API Wizard** to map a JSON path to this field to fetch dynamic text from a URL.
-4.  **Preview**: A new **13-character preview** will show you how your text will look on the display.
+4.  **Preview**: A live 13-character preview will show you how your text will look on the display.
-5.  **Engage Time Circuits**: Save your settings, and the text will begin scrolling across the entire 16-character width of the selected display row.
+5.  **Engage Time Circuits**: Save your settings, and the text will begin scrolling across the entire width of the selected display row.

 ---